TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Experiments

 \section{Experiments}

 \paragraph{The TabSTAR Pretraining Corpus} While TabSTAR could be pretrained on a massive scale, for this work we limit ourselves to a modest pretraining corpus focusing on classification, as we believe that TabSTAR's inductive biases are best suited to shine in this task.
 We manually curate a pretraining corpus of 350 high-quality tabular datasets (253 classification, 97 regression), in a tedious process in which we uncover numerous duplications in the most popular tabular repositories, OpenML \cite{vanschoren_openml_2014} and Kaggle,\footnote{https://www.kaggle.com/datasets} as elaborated by \cite{tschalzev_unreflected_2025}.
-Our datasets are sourced from popular benchmarks \cite{gijsbers_amlb_2024, kim_carte_2024, fischer_openml-ctr23_2023, feurer_auto-sklearn_2022, grinsztajn_why_2022, shi_benchmarking_2021, mcelfresh_when_2023, grinsztajn_vectorizing_2023}, which have almost non-existing representation of textual tabular datasets.
-Thus, we furthermore increase our corpus, focusing on classification datasets with rich semantic content.
+We begin by sourcing datasets from popular benchmarks \cite{gijsbers_amlb_2024, kim_carte_2024, fischer_openml-ctr23_2023, feurer_auto-sklearn_2022, grinsztajn_why_2022, shi_benchmarking_2021, mcelfresh_when_2023, grinsztajn_vectorizing_2023}, but observe that the presence of textual tabular datasets in them is very rare.
+Thus, we furthermore expand our corpus, focusing on classification datasets with rich semantic content.
 See Appendix~\appref{app:train_datasets} for more details.

-\paragraph{Benchmark} Tabular datasets with free-text have seen little prior research, and accordingly, benchmarks are incredibly rare.
-Therefore, we consider all the possible datasets from \textit{AutoML Multimodal Benchmark} \cite{shi_benchmarking_2021}, from the analysis about free-text and high-cardinality features by \cite{grinsztajn_vectorizing_2023} and from the CARTE paper \cite{kim_carte_2024}.
-After a deduplication process we end up with 50 datasets.
-However, there are two important limitations: first, the benchmark is heavily biased towards regression, with 36 datasets in total.
-Secondly, 29 out of these 36 datasets were solely contributed by the CARTE benchmark, which focuses more heavily on high-cardinality features as it was pretrained over knowledge graphs.
-While our main motivation is classification tasks with textual features, we decide nevertheless to evaluate on the full set of 50 datasets although it heavily biases towards regression problems and high-cardinality features, rather than classification and free-text (see Appendix~\appref{app:benchmark}).
+\paragraph{Benchmark} Tabular datasets with free-text have seen little prior research, and accordingly, benchmarks are rare.
+To address this, we compile all available datasets from three sources: (1) the \textit{AutoML Multimodal Benchmark} \cite{shi_benchmarking_2021}, (2) the CARTE paper \cite{kim_carte_2024}, and (3) the analysis of free-text and high-cardinality features by \cite{grinsztajn_vectorizing_2023}.
+After deduplication, our final benchmark includes 50 datasets.
+Despite its breadth, this collection has two key limitations: First, the benchmark is heavily skewed towards regression tasks, with 36 datasets.
+Secondly, 29 out of these 36 datasets were solely contributed by the CARTE benchmark, which focuses more heavily on high-cardinality features, rather than longer texts, as it was pretrained over knowledge graphs.
+While our main motivation is classification tasks with textual features, we decide nevertheless to evaluate on the full set of 50 datasets, although it is biased toward regression problems and high-cardinality features (see Appendix~\appref{app:benchmark}).